Sunday, 16 August 2020

 A nod to the white people who not only get it but have consistently demonstrated that they will continue to be forever about it - THANK YOU!

-Black and Brown people are likely to always feel the negative impact of what has been done to them historically and what they are experiencing today (as well as anything that may be ahead of them in the form of racism, etc.) however, I know most (if not all of us) realise that not every white person is racist.
-We see those of you who are firmly in our corner, speaking on our behalf and boldly making moves, irrespective of any repercussions to help us finally end the harsh treatment we have faced at the hands of the oppressors for centuries.
+Black and Brown people are likely to always feel the negative impact of what has been done to them historically and what they are experiencing today (as well as anything that may be ahead of them in the form of racism, etc.).
+However, I know most (if not all of us) realise that not every white person is racist.
+We see those of you who are firmly in our corner, speaking on our behalf and boldly making moves, irrespective of any repercussions, in a bid to help us put an end to the harsh treatment we have faced at the hands of the oppressors for centuries.

-Gratitude is a must and so, with this post, I am extending a hearty THANKS to each white person doing their part and then some! 🖤
+Gratitude is a must and so, with this post, I am extending a hearty THANKS to each white and non-black/brown person doing their part and then some! 🖤

 God bless,